 The 2020 schedule is out – Mapping Defiance: Tacoma’s 2020 Campaign.

-2020 season tickets are now available.
-To learn more about joining our defiant crew as they explore the region and test their mettle, head to our Season Tickets page
+Single match tickets are now available.
+Wave the flag for our defiant crew on opening night or join us for the full season as our players explore the region and test their mettle.
+Check out our Season Tickets options.